offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

    | ACTGGT | | ACTGCT | | ATTCCC |
    '--------' '--------' '--------'
    ```

-   The lower a parsimony score is, the better.

 `{bm-ignore} \b(read)_NORM/i`
 `{bm-error} Apply suffix _NORM or _SEQ/\b(read)/i`